WeSalute Awards

 ''It wasn't a hard decision.
 I saw this as a chance to work with Derek beyond the father-son relationship,” Derek’s dad said.

-In the nearly 20 years since, the foundation has posted its own All-Star caliber stats: It has awarded nearly $20 million in grants to help children get on the straight and narrow and avoid drugs and alcohol.
-And at his last game, the Boston Red Sox donated $22,222.22 to Jeter's Turn 2 Foundation, bringing to $599,888.88 the total charitable donations collected from Major League Baseball teams during all his tributes at ballparks across America.
+In the nearly 30 years since, the foundation has posted its own All-Star caliber stats: It has awarded over $40 million in grants to help children get on the straight and narrow and avoid drugs and alcohol.
+The charitable support from the baseball community was evident even at his last game, when the Boston Red Sox donated $22,222.22 to Jeter's Turn 2 Foundation, part of the nearly $600,000 in total donations collected from MLB teams during his farewell tour.

 Kids making it through the Turn 2 system are called “Jeter’s Leaders.”
 The Leaders are expected to model positive behavior and deliver a message to their peers focusing on staying in school, remaining drug and alcohol-free and giving back to the community and following Derek’s own code of conduct, called the 10 Pillars of Leadership: